navtech-io/Simpleflow/docs/simpleflow-script-reference.md

 * All `let` statements (declare and initialize variables) must be declared in the beginning of the script.
 * Each statement must end with a new line and a statement can be written in multiple lines.
 * All keywords should be small (case sensitive) (`let, set, message, error, output, rule, when, then, exit, end rule, partial `)
-* variable names and function names are not case sensitive.
+* variable, property and function names are not case sensitive.

 ## Limitations